Author: Craig Neil

-There can’t be many nicer places in Britain to take a new partner on a date than Scotland.
+When it comes to taking a new partner on a date, you’ll find there are a million places to choose from in Scotland.
 Sure, you could do what everyone else does and sit in yet another pub or coffee shop, but why would you want to when there are so many amazing attractions on offer?

 From Edinburgh to Glasgow and the Borders to the Highlands, Scotland is full to the brim with romantic destinations that will blow the socks off any lad or lass you’re hoping to impress.

-We all know that going on a first, second or even third date is enough to turn most people into armpit-soaked nervous wrecks, but even the worst date can be rescued by going to the right places and choosing the right activities.
+We all know that going on a first date is enough to turn most people into armpit-soaked nervous wrecks, but even the worst meeting can be rescued by going to the right places and choosing the right activities.

-In this article you’ll find a collection of 10 ideas for amazing dates in Scotland that won’t break the bank and are guaranteed to bring a smile to both of your faces.
+With that thought in mind, in this article you’ll find a collection of ideas for amazing dates in Scotland that won’t break the bank and are guaranteed to bring a smile to both of your faces.

 Oh, and if the suggestions below don’t float your boat you might like to take a look at this article instead – The Most Romantic Places in Scotland.